osirisQdt2810/algorithms/problems/cses/cheatsheet/readme.md

 1 3 4 5
 </pre></div></div>

-## CSES - Missing Coin Sum Queries
+## 2184.CSES - Missing Coin Sum Queries
 <div class="md"><div class="md"><p>You have <span class="math inline">n</span> coins with positive integer values.
 The coins are numbered <span class="math inline">1,2,\dots,n</span>.</p>
 <p>Your task is to process <span class="math inline">q</span> queries of the form: "if you can use coins <span class="math inline">a \dots b</span>, what is the smallest sum you cannot produce?"</p>
 <h1 id="input">Input</h1>